cheripai/object-tracker/README.md

     - Does not take advantage of temporal information

 # Tracking Approach
-KCF was found to be sufficient for test2 when given initial bounding boxes.
+KCF was found to be sufficient for test 2 when given initial bounding boxes.
 KCF was preferred over detection as it was more stable (didn't lose track of objects throughout frames) and much faster.

 # Detection Approach
 This approach took advantage of the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).